HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Methodology

-Specifically, we retain the query $Q$ that contains a ground truth answer within the set of LLM-generated responses and designate the ground truth answer $y^*$ as the positive response $\Tilde{y}^+$.
-From the hybrid-modality sampled responses $\Tilde{Y}$, we collect all incorrect responses to construct the negative response set $\Tilde{Y}_\text{Neg}$.
-Among these, we select the most frequent response as the negative response $\Tilde{y}^-$ for DPO training:
+To obtain the most representative negative for optimization, thereby capturing the most common cross-modal error pattern, we construct preference pairs as follows.
+Specifically, we retain the query $Q$ that contains a ground truth answer within the set of model-generated responses and designate the ground truth answer $y^*$ as the positive response $\tilde{y}^+$.
+From the hybrid-modal candidate response set $\tilde{Y}$, we collect all incorrect responses to form $\tilde{Y}_\text{Neg}$, and select the most frequent incorrect response across modalities as the negative response $\tilde{y}^-$: